Elevation Profile of the Everest Base Camp Trek

 Challenges Faced at Higher Elevations

 Competing Everest trekking has several challenging factors associated with the high altitude adventures.
-Likewise, while moving along the high Everest Base Camp Trek elevation points, you will have to face similar hurdles.
+Likewise, while moving along the high Everest Base Camp Trek elevation points, you have to face similar hurdles.
 Ace Vision Treks listed common challenges that explorers have to face during high-altitude journeys:

-Altitude Sickness: Acute Mountain Sickness (AMS) affects the trekkers as the oxygen level in the air starts to decrease with the increase in the elevation point.
+Altitude Sickness: Acute Mountain Sickness (AMS) affects trekkers as the oxygen level in the air starts to decrease with the increase in the elevation point.

 Weather Challenges: The weather conditions at higher altitudes can be harsh and unpredictable.
 High wind, cold temperatures, snow, blizzards, etc, are some weather-related challenges for high-altitude treks in the Himalayas.

 Physical Exertion: The physical demands of the trail at higher altitudes are higher than those at lower elevations.
-This is due to the lower oxygen level in higher regions where even millennial physical activities can feel draining.
+This is due to lower oxygen level in higher regions where even millennial physical activities feel draining.

-Limited Resources: The Himalayan region in Nepal is one of the less-developed regions that lack resources.
+Limited Resources: The Himalayan region in Nepal is one of less-developed regions that lack resources.
 It means a low number of health facilities along the trail, less internet and phone coverage, limited accommodation and food, etc.

-Health Risks: With the gain in altitude as you head toward the alpine zones, there are several health risks, such as sunburn, hypothermia, frostbite, dehydration, etc.
+Health Risks: With gain in altitude as you head toward the alpine zones, there are several health risks, such as sunburn, hypothermia, frostbite, dehydration, etc.

-Sanitization and Hygiene: Due to the limited access to resources, sanitization and maintaining hygiene can be a bit of a challenge in the higher regions.
+Sanitization and Hygiene: Due to limited access to resources, sanitization and maintaining hygiene can be a bit of a challenge in the higher regions.

 Weather and Climate at Different Elevations